TERREMEMBER/znbase/cloud/kubernetes/design/operator_design.md

     # Mentioning network ports is optional.
 If some or all ports are not specified, then they will be defaulted to below-mentioned values.
     masterUIPort: 7000                  # Optional.
 Default value "7000".
     masterRPCPort: 7100                 # Optional.
 Default value "7100".
     enableLoadBalancer: false           # Optional.
 Default value "false".
-Change it to true to be able to access YugabyteDB Master UI over the internet.
+Change it to true to be able to access ZNbaseDB Master UI over the internet.
     podManagementPolicy: Parallel       # Optional.
 Default value "Parallel", out of valid values "Parallel" and "OrderedReady".
 If "OrderedReady" value is specified, cluster will take more time coming up.
     storage:
       count: 1                          # Optional.
 Default value "1".